SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/utils.rst

 Timeout
 ^^^^^^^

-The Timeout tool can be used to easly instanciate an hardware timeout.
+The Timeout tool can be used to easily instanciate an hardware timeout.

 .. list-table::
    :header-rows: 1